alextea/autocomplete-prototype-kit-example/README.md

+# Accessible autocomplete in the GOV.UK Prototype Kit

+This is an example of how to use the [accessible autocomplete component](https://github.com/alphagov/accessible-autocomplete) in the [GOV.UK Prototype Kit](https://github.com/alphagov/govuk-prototype-kit).

+Follow this [step by step guide](https://gist.github.com/alextea/2ec78934472fdb3b1433b342c2ef18d3) on how to get it working on your own prototype.

 # GOV.UK Prototype Kit

 Go to the [GOV.UK Prototype Kit site](https://govuk-prototype-kit.herokuapp.com/docs) to download the latest version and read the documentation.